 - Lead counsel in the successful defense of Anne Guzzardo v.
 Central Progressive Bank, a leading case in the defense of lender liability in Louisiana.

 - Creditors' Committee Counsel for Communication Corp. of America and White Knight Holdings, Chapter 11 consolidated proceedings in the United States Bankruptcy Court for the Western District of Louisiana, Shreveport Division; Lead Case No.06-50410; Debtors own and operate several television stations in Louisiana, Texas and Indiana; Confirmed chapter 11 plan paid unsecured trade creditors in full.

 Mr. Furr is actively involved in the Baton Rouge community.
-He was recently selected as the recipient of the LSU College of Human Sciences and Education Distinguished Service on Behalf of the College Award.
+He was selected as the recipient of the LSU College of Human Sciences and Education Distinguished Service on Behalf of the College Award.
 Mr. Furr is a member of the Board of Louisiana Business & Technology Center.
 He is a past president of the University Laboratory School Foundation and recently co-chaired a capital campaign which raised over $6,500,000.
 He is the Chairman of the Board of Trustees of First Presbyterian Church where he chairs the Budget and Personnel Committees.
-Mr. Furr is a board member of the Mary Bird Perkins Cancer Foundation, and he formerly served as Chair of the Board of Directors of the Mary Bird Perkins Cancer Center.
+Mr. Furr is a Board Member of the Mary Bird Perkins Cancer Foundation, and he formerly served as Chair of the Board of Directors of the Mary Bird Perkins Cancer Center.
 He is a member of the Executive Committee and Board of the Baton Rouge Water Company.
 Mr. Furr recently served two terms on the Board of Governors of the City Club of Baton Rouge, serving on the Executive Committee and as Secretary.